cmss13-devs/cmss13-design-docs/xeno/maturity.md

 #### Upgrades & Tasks
 Praetorians are a bit of a wild card because of the wide array of roles they can take, Their upgrades depend on their strain:
-- Base and Warden: Same as ranged
+- Base and Warden: Same as ranged, Wardens also gain points for healing \ shielding \ rejuvenating *wounded* xenos.
 - Vanguard and Oppressor: Same as frontline
 - Dancer: Same as ambush